 - Use alarms safely: Make improvements to ensure that alarms on medical equipment are heard and responded to on time.

 - Prevent infection: Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
 Set goals for improving hand cleaning.
-Use the goals to improve hand cleaning.

 - Identify patient safety risks: Find out which patients are most likely to try to commit suicide.